Kelechi-Okorie/binary_trees/README.md

 File 8-binary_tree_postorder.c - goes through a binary tree using post-order traversal
 File 9-binary_tree_height.c - returns height of binary tree
 File 10-binary_tree_depth.c - returns the depth of a node in a binary tree
+File 11-binary_tree_size.c returns the size of a binary tree